musicglue/truss-router/README.md

     r.post("/login", LoginApp)
     r.patch("/update", DhhApp)
     r.delete("/goodbye", RemoveThisApp)
-end
+    r.get("/posts/:id", PostApp) # :id is a dynamic segment end
 ```
+Any valid Rack endpoint is supported as an endpoint in this map, but please be aware that Truss Router will pass a
+Truss::Router::Request object (a thin layer over Rack::Request) into the rack app rather than just the env hash.
+This
+allows for passing segment options and similar without too much drama.

+Any dynamic segments (declared by prefixing that segment with ```:```) will be passed into the application as part of the Truss
+Request object, available under ```#routing_params``` for now, which is a simple hash of the segment name to the value.
+All keys
+are strings and no attempt is made to coerce values, so they are all strings as well.

 Finally, you can then run the Truss Router as a rack app: